yduwcui/ai-gateway/site/docs/capabilities/observability/tracing.md

 Envoy AI Gateway's router joins and records distributed traces when supplied with an [OpenTelemetry](https://opentelemetry.io/) collector endpoint.

-Requests to the OpenAI Chat Completions endpoint are recorded as Spans which include typical timing and request details.
-In addition, there are GenAI attributes representing the LLM call including full request and response details, defined by the [OpenInference semantic conventions][openinference].
+Requests to the OpenAI Chat Completions and Embeddings endpoints are recorded as Spans which include typical timing and request details.
+In addition, there are GenAI attributes representing the LLM or Embeddings call including full request and response details, defined by [OpenInference semantic conventions][openinference].

-OpenInference attributes default to include full chat completion request and response data.
-This can be toggled with configuration, but when enabled allows systems like [Arize Phoenix][phoenix] to perform LLM evaluations of production requests captured in OpenTelemetry spans.
+OpenInference attributes default to include full request and response data for both chat completions and embeddings.
+This can be toggled with configuration, but when enabled allows systems like [Arize Phoenix][phoenix] to perform evaluations of production requests captured in OpenTelemetry spans.

+For chat completions, this includes traditional LLM metrics such as correctness and hallucination detection.
+For embeddings, it enables agentic RAG evaluations focused on retrieval and semantic analysis.

 ## Trying it out